 If you are just starting out as a singing teacher and wondering what gear and resources you need then here is my recommended top 10 list.

-On the Be A Singing Teacher course, we discuss and look at bits of equipment as well as how to successfully find students and market your teaching studio.
+One of my favourite jobs is being a singing teacher trainer for BAST Training.
+On the course, we discuss and look at bits of equipment as well as how to successfully find students and market your teaching studio.
 Just like any other business you should aim to start with the minimum, don’t overspend before you start earning.
 Gradually add gear and resources as money allows.
 Put aside a percentage of your earnings towards teaching resources and studio equipment.
 You will be surprised at how little you need to get going.

 Here are my top 10 teaching studio resources